georgezlei/aws-backend/README.md

 The project is configured to use Jest to run integration tests.
 Use command `npm run test:integration` to run the integration tests.

 It will use the local AWS configuration in `~/.aws/config` and `~/.aws/credentials` to connect to the AWS services.

+## Deployment

+CloudFormation is used to deploy the AWS resources.
+Use the following command to deploy the resources:

+1. In a new AWS account, run `npm run deploy:bootstrap` to create the S3 bucket for the deployment.

+2. Run `npm run deploy` to deploy the resources.